 - Advocacy: assisting our communications and advocacy programme by researching, writing policy papers, and meeting with stakeholders.

-- Social Work / Child Monitoring: Assisting our Reintegration team in determining guardians’ suitability to care for children, educating families on the importance of human rights and formal education, and monitoring reintegrated children for their success and safety.
-These interns must speak at least one of the following languages, in addition to English: Fante, Twi, Ewe, or Effutu.
+- Social Work / Child Monitoring: working with the Recovery Team to provide rehabilitation care and monitoring of reintegrated children.
+These interns must speak at least one of the following languages, in addition to English: Fante, Twi, or Effutu.